MATHEMATICAL FICTION:

 Adam Fawer

-A probability expert suffering from epilepsy (with hints of schizophrenia) is in over his head with gambling debts to the Russian mob and a beautiful, renegade CIA agent before discovering that he has... (more)
+A probability expert suffering from epilepsy (with hints of schizophrenia) is in over his head with gambling debts to the Russian mob and a beautiful, renegade CIA agent before discovering that he has the ability to predict the future.
+A running subplot is the mathematical aspects of determinism (i.e. (more)

 Jurassic Park (1990)